been-jamming/A1Emu/README.md

 which outputs an exectable named A1Emu.exe

+NOTE: `WOZMON` and `WOZACI` ROMs are needed to proceed.
+They are not provided in this repository.

 Next go to the working directory and copy a ROM for Integer Basic named "BASIC" (no extension) into that directory.
 The emulator will copy the first 4KB of that file's contents into address 0xE000.

 The emulator runs in a normal console without any GUI, just like the original Apple 1 worked.
 You are greeted with a `\` character.
 Type the following to start Apple 1 BASIC: